Perinatal Mental Health & Parenting Support

 I currently co-facilitate parenting support groups that integrate mindfulness, self-compassion, information about neuroscience and emotional regulation, and skills to guide behaviours, with the intention of enhancing connection and reducing conflict between parent and child.
 To learn more, or sign up for our next group, please visit www.parentingwithconnection.com or email email@example.com.

-You have the instincts to heal yourself.
+You have the instincts and capacity to heal yourself.
 Psychotherapy provides the empathic space for you to discover your path to wellness.

 You are the expert on your own life.
 Psychotherapy is a collaborative process that honours your wisdom and experience.

-I have spent the last ten years working as a counsellor in the areas of sexual health, sexual assault/trauma, breastfeeding and new parent support.
+I have spent the last fifteen years working as a counsellor in the areas of reproductive health, sexual assault & trauma, breast-/chestfeeding and new parent support.
 I have a Master’s in Counselling Psychology & Psychotherapy from the University of Toronto as well as specialized training in trauma therapy and perinatal mental health.
 I am a Registered Psychotherapist with the CRPO and a member of the OAMHP.

 How Can I Help You?